720kb/butler/README.md

 ###Tools
-Butler exposes some good stuffs that you can interact with.
+Butler exposes some good stuff you can interact with.

 You can check them all by:
 ```javascript